youthtrouble/animated-octo-train/Q2A/Merkle.md

 In dead simple terms,

 To Undestand the connection Logic, Imagine a three-layer pyramid.
 Now, Consider a 4-transaction block, Let's refer to these transactions as "leaves".
 Picture these four transactions(or leaves) at the base of the pyramid.
-Lets add "branches" to these leaves, we draw two lines(or branches) at the second layer of the pyramid such that each "branch" is connected exclusively to two of the "leaves" at the base of the pyramid, now we join these "branches" to a single branch at the top layer of the pyramid(mostly referred to as the Merkle Root, this should look like an upside down tree.)
+Lets add "branches" to these leaves, we draw two lines(or branches) at the second layer of the pyramid such that each "branch" is connected exclusively to two of the "leaves" at the base of the pyramid, now we join these "branches" to what we could consider as the singular root of the tree at the top layer of the pyramid(mostly referred to as the Merkle Root, this should look like an upside down tree.)

 ![Merkle Tree](Merkle.png)

 Now to simplify the hashing process, Hash the hashes of the leaves(transactions) at the base of the pyramid and include this hash as a part of the two branches at the second level of the pyramid, each then containing the hashes of the two leaves attached exclusively to them, the leaves being the child nodes of the parent nodes(branches).
-Now hash the hashes of these parent nodes and include them as part of the single branch at the top layer of the pyramid such that the hash of the single branch at the top of the pyramid becomes the parent node of the two branches, which are now child nodes to the top-most pyramid layer(the merkle root).
+Now hash the hashes of these parent nodes and include them as part of the singular root at the top layer of the pyramid such that the hash of the single branch at the top of the pyramid becomes the parent node of the two branches, which are now child nodes to the top-most pyramid layer(the merkle root).

 Now, we have a root node(Merkle Root) that provides a means to query the intergrity of the data of all the transactions.